 Did you know that there are over 44 million Americans with German ancestry?
 That’s a lot of connections between the two countries!
-Whether you’re calling family, friends, or business associates in Germany, it’s important to know the proper way to dial their phone number to avoid any confusion or extra charges.
-In this guide, we’ll go over everything you need to know about calling German phone numbers from the US.
+Whether you’re calling family, friends, or business associates in Germany, it’s important to know the proper way to dial their phone number When telephoning loved ones, colleagues, or business partners in Germany, it is prudent to follow proper international dialing protocol to avoid any miscommunications or unnecessary fees.
+This guide aims to provide the reader with the essential information required to successfully place calls from the United States to German telephone numbers.
+Adhering to the straightforward directives herein will ensure your German contacts are reached efficiently.

 Things to Consider before Calling Germany